patrick-llgc/Learning-Deep-Learning/paper_notes/detr.md

 The attention mechanism from Transformer is similar to [Non-local Networks](non_local_net.md).
 The attention has perfect memory and has same "distance" between any two points in the image.

+Previous methods such as anchor-based or anchor-free, implicitly enables a sorting of GT and prediction.
+The Hungarian loss used in [DETR](detr.md) eliminates that altogether by comparing loss between two unordered sets.

 This paper is extended by [Deformable DETR](deformable_detr.md) to speed up the training of transformers by more than x10.

 #### Key ideas